aboutcode-org/scancode-toolkit/ROADMAP.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - This is closely tied to the primary license detection and should focus
   on package manifests and key files.
-And on package first

 3. Package files